aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/03-initialize-pc.md

 {{% notice info %}}Don't skip these steps, it is important to follow each step sequentially, copy paste and run these commands
 {{% /notice %}}

-Retrive network information and set environment variables
+Retrieve network information and set environment variables

 1. Set AWS Region